 it’s not long after this that we start seeing zuckerberg in the trials. he has two hearings going on at the same time, and they are constantly intercut with each other. that might seem confusing, but this movie finds a way to make it easy to follow, by constantly making the opposing lawyer who is going against mark into the one who is asking the questions. and since each hearing has a different opposing lawyer, not to mention each hearing is in a room that looks completely different, it turns out to be very easy to follow.

-parker is a second half of the movie character, and he’s the guy that makes facebook the monster success it is. eduardo wants to open it to advertisers just to get money back, but parker has other ideas. investors. the two of them represent different points of view, and they clash with each other until one of them has to go. that’s what makes the second half of the movie so intense. the betrayal. the social network is a movie that has it all. it has the story of achievement, popularity, friendship, and the price that success comes with.
+Parker is a second half of the movie character, and he’s the guy that makes Facebook the monster success it is.
+Eduardo wants to open it to advertisers just to get money back, but parker has other ideas. investors.
+The two of them represent different points of view, and they clash with each other until one of them has to go.
+That’s what makes the second half of the movie so intense.
+The betrayal.
+The Social Network is a movie that has it all.
+It has the story of achievement, popularity, friendship, and the price that success comes with.
 The character are young students on the cutting edge technology and the future.
 These are well-off college kids at a prestigious university, but the character are only a part of what makes this movie so great.
 The lighting and music and all around atmosphere are spot on as well.
 With Aaron Sorkin writing, David Fincher directing, and Trent Reznor on the music, this is a dream team combination.
 And it definitely pays off to give us a pretty incredible film.